thomasbattram/usefunc/README.md

 # Personal repository for useful functions

-Some functions stollen from explodecomputer
+Some functions stolen from explodecomputer